 Other factors that can help

-Beyond the steps above that help you get your body into the right posture, there are a few more things you can do to see if you have a positive effect on your posture at a standing desk.
+Beyond the steps above that help you get your body into the right posture while at your standing desk, there are a few more things you can do to improve your posture while you’re working.

 Pair your standing desk with a monitor riser